 “DON’T THROW OUT THE HAM BONE”!
 Words I’ve heard over and over growing up, mostly from mom.
 And she was right!
-This “leftover bone” packs so much rich flavor and is the main star of this soup.
+The “leftover bone” contributes delicious rich flavor and is the main star of this soup.

-Most of this wasted food, especially chicken bones and ham bones, packs rich flavours for your favourite soups, stocks and broths.
-Instead of throwing them out, throw them in a freezer bag or vacuum sealed bag and freeze.
-You can pull them out whenever you need them
+Most of this wasted food, especially chicken bones, beef bones, and ham bones, contribute amazing flavours and richness to your soups, stocks and broths.
+Instead of throwing them out, put them in a freezer bag or vacuum sealed bag and freeze.
+You can pull them out whenever you need them.

 Ham with a sweet glaze is a traditional dish in our family, mostly around the Christmas holidays.
-We tend to cook a turkey one year, and alternate to a ham the next year.
+We tend to cook a turkey one year, and alternate with a ham the next year.

 I was going to attempt to “blog” the smoked ham (with my sweet orange marmalade glaze) I cooked last month, but I just didn’t have the time photograph with so much going on that day.
 I did manage to take a couple of quick photos (see below).
 Writing this post, I’m feeling the urge to cook another ham in the next coupe of weeks, and blog this smoky sweet dish.
 HAPPY FAMILY!
 Stay tuned my social media friends.

 There is nothing like buying fresh from your local butcher.
-The butcher knows exactly what is in the meat, how it’s been cured, etc. For this recipe I purchased a smoked ham with bone in.
-No nitrates or preservatives, just pure goodness.
+The butcher knows the history/details of the meat (e.g. where the meat is from, how it’s been cured).
+For this recipe I purchased a smoked ham with bone-in and skin on, and no nitrates or preservatives - just pure goodness.
 Note, keeping the bone in helps retain moisture in the ham while cooking.

 Prep Time: 15 mins